m-arizaj/LLMs-metrics-catalog/README.md

-# LLMs Metrics Catalog
+# LLMs Metrics Catalog for Software Engineering
 *A comprehensive and structured repository for the systematic analysis of evaluation metrics applied to Large Language Models (LLMs) in Software Engineering.*

 ## Overview

-The **LLMs Metrics Catalog** is a research-oriented repository designed to provide a rigorous, organized, and transparent overview of the evaluation metrics used to assess **Large Language Models (LLMs)** within the domain of **software engineering**.
+The LLMs Metrics Catalog is a research-oriented repository designed to provide a rigorous, organized, and transparent overview of the evaluation metrics used to assess Large Language Models (LLMs) within the domain of software engineering.
 This catalog consolidates definitions, conceptual explanations, and classification criteria extracted from academic literature, empirical studies, and domain-specific benchmarks.

 Its primary objective is to offer a unified reference that enables researchers, practitioners, and students to: